Corsair Sabre V2 Pro

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• More expensive: price for lightweight wireless design PC Gamer framed the Sabre as cheaper than the Logitech G Pro X Superlight 2 while being much lighter.
+• More expensive: price and weight The Sabre V2 Pro was framed as cheaper than the Logitech G Pro X Superlight 2 while being much lighter.

 Feature Scorecards